 When Will Devices Have DisplayPort 2?

-VESA plans for DisplayPort 2 to hit the consumer market in late 2020.
+VESA planned for DisplayPort 2 to hit the consumer market in late 2020, but that release has repeatedly been pushed back.
+Currently, DisplayPort 2 is expected to make an appearance in mid-2022.
 But really, this transition is all up to computer, phone, TV, and display manufacturers.
 If a device isn’t built to support DisplayPort 2, then that’s that.
 A USB-C port along won’t cut it, the internals of the device must be upgraded to the newest DisplayPort standard.

 That being said, it’s likely that DisplayPort 2 will come to high-end devices and displays before it comes to $200 laptops and discounted TVs.
 HDMI 2.1 is capable of handling 10K video, so there isn’t much incentive for manufacturers to immediately abandon the technology for cheap products.